1. This site uses cookies. By continuing to use this site, you are agreeing to our use of cookies. Learn More.

 63

-Interlude I: The Master from the Old Tower
+Interlude I: The Master From The Old Tower

 Druids, Jade Wizards, Men of the Order of Life, Agrological Thaumaturgists… Bah!
 Humbug all of it!
 Hedge mages, is what they are, literally!
 Farmers with overgrown egos and a lucky spark for the winds of magic.
 It is offensive to compare us to them, whose abilities stop at being able to make plants -plants!- Grow fast and crops bigger and little else.
 Mages the peasants call them!
 As if four leafed clovers could stand to us who wield fate with our very hands and sight!